cactusWhiskey/tensor-evolution/README.md

 ## Project Status

 Very much still a work in progress, (as is this readme), but it is functional.
-The mnist example runs just fine.
+The mnist, autompg, and text classification examples runs just fine.

 ## Dependencies